stamourv/recipes/fusili-casserole.md

   casserole dish.
 * Top the casserole with panko breadcrumbs.
 You want a lot.
 * Tear the mozzarella into small pieces and spread on the top.
-* Cook for 10-15 minutes, until the cheese and breadcrumbs start to brown.
+* Cook for 15-20 minutes, until the cheese and breadcrumbs start to brown.
-* Drizzle some olive oil on top.
-Let rest 10-15 minutes, then serve.
+* Drizzle some olive oil on top, and add parmesan to taste.
+* Let rest 10-15 minutes, then serve.

 ## Notes

-* Could add some pancetta or prosciutto for a non-vegerarian version.
+* Could add some pancetta or bacon for a non-vegerarian version.
-* Can put the garlic separately on top, rather than mixed in the sauce.
-* Original recipe called for saving 1/4 cup of the pasta water.
-  We have more liquid in the form of the tomato sauce, so that makes the casserole a bit too runny.
+* Another non-vegetarian option is to add anchovies to the sauce.
+A couple of fillets adds some depth to the sauce.
+Careful not to overdo it, though, to not end up with a fishy-tasting sauce.
+* An 8oz container of fresh mozzarella, and a large broccoli (or two small ones) makes for two recipes.
+So I usually do two batches back to back.

 ## Source